Etymology of Assam: Theories on etymology

 The precise etymology of the name Assam or Asam (অসম) is not known, though many explanations have been put forward.
-Among the different theories, two attribute the name to the terrain of the region while three attribute it to the Shan invaders of the 13th century.
+Among the different theories, two attribute the name to the terrain of the region while three attribute it to the Shan conquerors of the 13th century.
+It is also important to note that the word Assam is not recorded to have been used before Ahom arrival.

 Ha-com: from Bodo

 One of the earliest theories published was provided by Baden-Powell in 1896, when he proposed that the name could possibly derive from the Bodo Ha-com, meaning "low or level country".
 He rejected the possibility that the name Assam (Asam) could be derived from Aham (Ahom).
-Subsequent writers like P. C. Choudhury and R N Mosahary lend credence to this theory.
-So, if Ha-Com is the source of Sanskrit Asama, then it traces its origin from very early times, long before any Ahom invasion.
+Subsequent writers like P. C. Choudhury R N Mosahary and Subir Gosh lend credence to this theory.

 Asama: from Sanskrit

 Two different meanings of the Sanskrit word Asama have been used to explain the name: one meaning "uneven" (terrain) and the other "unequaled".

 Gait (1906) reports that according to some people, the name "Assam" is derived from the Sanskrit asama, meaning "uneven" which describes the terrain of the region in contrast to the flat plains of Samatata, though he rejects this explanation on the grounds that the word was never used before the advent of the Ahoms and that the Vamshavali of the Darrang kings used it to refer to the Ahom community and not to the land.

 The second theory Gait reported is that Asama, meaning "unequal" or "peerless", was a name the local people gave the undefeated Ahoms, according to a tradition that the Ahoms themselves believed in.
 Gait rejects this notion as well, noting that the local tribal people would not have given a Sanskrit name to the invaders.

 Though Gait rejects both these explanations, he nevertheless asserts that the name is somehow associated with the Ahoms.
 George Grierson, Banikanta Kakati, and Dimbeswar Neog, also reject the Sanskrit origin of the name.
 Satyendra Nath Sharma accepts Banikanta Kakati's view in toto.

 Though both explanations have been rejected in the academic literature, the notion that the name Assam has a Sanskrit origin continues to hold sway in popular perceptions, due mainly to two standard dictionaries of Assamese: Hemkox and Chandrakanta Abhidhan.
 The Hemkox forwards the second theory, associating the name to the meaning "unequaled".